Second Edition from The Essence of the Music Business: Philosophy

 It’s time for the Second Edition.
 Two years of intensive teaching and mentoring is behind now.
 From now on, it should be a few months of your own.
-If artist management isn’t counted.
+If the artist management isn’t counted.
 Artist management is more of a lifestyle to me than a job.
-It goes along with everyday life – I think quite a many manager can relate to this easily.
+It goes along with everyday life – I think quite a many manager can relate to this.

-Anyway, second edition is my favorite phase of production.
+Anyway, the second edition is my favorite phase of production.
 The process of writing a book involves blind spots that the writer is particularly exposed to.
-It is difficult to take distance during the process.
+It is difficult to take the distance during the process.
 The improvements that always come between writing and editing a book may not be taken into account – at least completely.
-That’s a weird thing.
-Even though the book at the time of graduation seems like the best possible outcome, a few months later there will be things that could have been better said.
+That’s the weird thing.
+Even though the book at that moment feel like the best possible outcome, a few months later there will be things that could have been said better.

 Philosophy was published less than two years ago.
-Already half a year after the publication I noticed that my own development did not go with my writing.
+Already half a year after the publication I noticed that my professional development did not match with my writing.
 Ideally, it is transmitted to the text in real time, not with delay.
-I bet it was due to break in my practice.
-I wasn’t dealing with artist management as I normally would.
-This time I am not doing the same and I can prepare for this.
+I bet it was due to a pause in my practice.
+I wasn’t dealing with the artist management in a way I normally would.
+This time I didn’t make the same mistake.
+Actually I was even prepared for this.

-Today’s music management is characterized by the fact that it creates new developments in a faster cycle than ever before.
-This places new demands on the author.
-It should be able extract the truths that hold their ground in that development but also be prepared for future opportunities and difficulties.
-Fortunately today, the book is able to be published quite soon after its completion.
-My books will be published within two weeks of the book coming out of the edit.
+Today’s music management is characterized by the fact that it creates new developments with a faster pace than ever before.
+This places new demands for the author.
+It should be able extract the truths that hold their ground in that development but also prepare for the future opportunities and difficulties.
+Fortunately today, the book can be published quite soon after its completion.
+My books will be published within two weeks when it has came out from the edit.

-As I already mentioned, I allow this second edition to be influenced by the day-to-day management I practice.
-At the time of writing this book, I’m at least dealing with Melba Culp, Gentle Savage and Delta Enigma.
+As I already mentioned, I allowed this second edition to be influenced by the day-to-day management I practice.
+At the time of writing this book, I was at least dealing with Melba Culp, Gentle Savage and Delta Enigma.
 It’s refreshing to get a counterweight and something else to think about.
 That interaction also makes it possible to locate those blind spots.